 There is no “typical” Vassar student because they come from every socioeconomic background, ethnicity, religion, political ideology, sexual orientation, and cultural identity.
-Vassar promotes affirming communities, social justice education, global citizenship, cultural pluralism, and spiritual exploration through a variety of resources: the ALANA Cultural Center to support students of color, International Student Services, the LGBTQ Center, the Religious and Spiritual Life organizations, the Women’s Center, and the “Campus Dialogues Across Difference and Community” initiative.
+Vassar promotes affirming communities, social justice education, global citizenship, cultural pluralism, and spiritual exploration through a variety of resources: the ALANA Cultural Center to support students of color, International Student Services, the LGBTQ Center, the Religious and Spiritual Life organizations, the Women’s Center, and the “Engaged Pluarlism” initiative to support an inclusive campus community.

 The local area in the Mid-Hudson Valley offers a wide array of activities for students looking to get off campus—or to do internships during the school year.
 With an area population of over 100,000, Poughkeepsie is blessed with many restaurants, malls, cultural and historical sites, outdoor activities, and the impressive Walkway over the Hudson.
 Though Vassar students will find little reason to venture out of the area, New York City is a convenient hour and forty minutes away on the commuter train, providing students with the option of the occasional big city fix.